microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/beta/0.1.10-preview/types.md

 ### Properties
 * **apiVersion**: 'beta' (ReadOnly, DeployTimeConstant): The resource api version
 * **audiences**: string[] (Required): The audience that can appear in the external token.
 This field is mandatory and should be set to api://AzureADTokenExchange for Microsoft Entra ID.
 It says what Microsoft identity platform should accept in the aud claim in the incoming token.
 This value represents Microsoft Entra ID in your external identity provider and has no fixed value across identity providers - you may need to create a new application registration in your identity provider to serve as the audience of this token.
 This field can only accept a single value and has a limit of 600 characters.
 Required.
-* **claimsMatchingExpression**: [MicrosoftGraphFederatedIdentityExpression](#microsoftgraphfederatedidentityexpression): Enables the use of claims matching expressions against specified claims.
+* **claimsMatchingExpression**: [MicrosoftGraphFederatedIdentityExpression](#microsoftgraphfederatedidentityexpression): Nullable.
+Defaults to null if not set.
+Enables the use of claims matching expressions against specified claims.
+If claimsMatchingExpression is defined, subject must be null.
 For the list of supported expression syntax and claims, visit the Flexible FIC reference.
 * **description**: string: The un-validated, user-provided description of the federated identity credential.
 It has a limit of 600 characters.
 Optional.
 * **id**: string (ReadOnly): The unique identifier for an entity.
 Read-only.
 * **issuer**: string (Required): The URL of the external identity provider and must match the issuer claim of the external token being exchanged.
 The combination of the values of issuer and subject must be unique on the app.
 It has a limit of 600 characters.
 Required.
 * **name**: string (Required, Identifier): The unique identifier for the federated identity credential, which has a limit of 120 characters and must be URL friendly.
 It is immutable once created.
 Alternate key.
 Required.
 Not nullable.
-* **subject**: string: Required.
+* **subject**: string: Nullable.
+Defaults to null if not set.
 The identifier of the external software workload within the external identity provider.
 Like the audience value, it has no fixed format, as each identity provider uses their own - sometimes a GUID, sometimes a colon delimited identifier, sometimes arbitrary strings.
 The value here must match the sub claim within the token presented to Microsoft Entra ID.
 The combination of issuer and subject must be unique on the app.
 It has a limit of 600 characters.
+If subject is defined, claimsMatchingExpression must be null.
 * **type**: 'Microsoft.Graph/applications/federatedIdentityCredentials' (ReadOnly, DeployTimeConstant): The resource type

 ## Resource Microsoft.Graph/appRoleAssignedTo@beta